 Choose an Experienced Military Criminal Defense Lawyer

-Cannon Law Firm in Oklahoma City for your defense.
+CANNON & ASSOCIATES in Oklahoma City for your defense.
 John will do everything possible to defend your service, your freedom and your future.
 You have the right to the presumption of innocence and representation by the best military criminal defense attorney you can find.

 John Cannon is a Fierce Advocate for every client and will use his experience and respected reputation to do everything possible to reach the best possible outcome in your military justice action.
 John has years of experience as a Judge Advocate, both as trial counsel and trial defense counsel; exhibited by, John being recognized as a Top 40 under 40 in Criminal Defense by the National Trial Lawyers Association.
 Additionally, he has an outstanding record of reaching the best possible outcome for hundreds of clients accused of the wide variety of military justice and separation actions, evidenced by receiving the highest possible AVVO rating – 10 (superb).
-Contact Cannon Law Firm today.
+Contact CANNON & ASSOCIATES today.